kpenev/AutoWISP/documentation/PythonModules/Calibration.md

 the lowest level interface for performing calibrations.
-The calibration requires specifying overscan area(s) to use, overscan correction method(s), master bias/dark/flat, and gain to assume for the input raw frames (single floating point value).
+The calibration requires specifying overscan area(s) to use, overscan correction method(s), master bias/dark/flat, and gain to assume for the input raw frames (single floating point value), the area in the image which actually contains image pixels (must match the dimensions of the masters).
 We will refer to these as calibration parameters from now on.

 The typical work flow is as follows:
   1. Create a Calibrator instance, optionally specifying calibration parameters.